Universal DRSSTC Tesla Coil Driver 2.7 Rev C

 If you're tinkering with a UD2, you should already be quite

-familiar with DRSSTC controls and should be able to figure out
+familiar with DRSSTC, have a solid understanding of basic EE, and should be able to figure out

 how to read the schematic.
 I've seen many